racitup/djangoshop-currencies/README.rst

 Please let us know of you have any feature suggestions, or wish to implement any of the below:

+-  Fix for the db initialisation warning below.
 -  Tests.
 -  Continuous build integration including compatibility testing with various python, Django and Django-SHOP versions.